 A country that for a large part is situated below sea level, sets very critical standards for the quality of its coastal defences.
 Throughout history the Old Rhine estuary at Katwijk has proven to be a weak spot in those defences.
 The Katwijk council, the district water board Rijnland and the province of South Holland commissioned a plan for integrated coastal works, to not only reinforce the dunes with a dike, but also to drastically improve the Katwijk boulevard and build a large underground parking garage.
 With the entire dune area having to be widened, the Katwijk council saw the opportunity to solve the parking problem and improve the experience of walking along the boulevard all at the same time.

 This project, consisting of three tightly interconnected elements, required quite a lot of designing power.
-OKRA landscape architects designed the way the dike and the parking garage blended into the landscape.
-The general design and the set of aesthetic requirements, developed by Royal HaskoningDHV, were later detailed in terms of construction and architectural design, adapted and materialized by Ballast Nedam and the architectural office ZJA.
+OKRA Landscape Architects designed the way the dike and the parking garage blended into the landscape.
+The general design and the set of aesthetic requirements, developed by Royal HaskoningDHV, were later detailed in terms of construction and architectural design, adapted and materialized by Ballast Nedam and the architectural studio ZJA.

 In this open dune landscape so close to the centre of town, every detail has a lot of impact.
 That is why the quality of the underground parking garage at Katwijk had to be found in the logical and consistent execution of the integral vision of the project as a whole, right down to the details of light entry, use of colour, material and images.
 And all this as an element of a technically ambitious construction project involving dikes and dunes.